javrasya/django-river/README.rst

 is persisted into DB. **Hence, they can be changed without touching the code and re-deploying your application.**

-There are ordering approvements for a transition functionality in ``django-river``.
+There are lining up approvements functionality for a transition in ``django-river``.
 It also provides skipping specific transition of a specific objects.